Manhattanville College will hold its 2016 Commencement ceremonies and Baccalaureate on the dates and times as follows:

 Accessible seating will mostly be available to individuals who are deaf or hard of hearing so they can have more visible access to the sign language interpreters.
 Request will be made through the commencement website by May 6, 2016

 Where do I park?

-Parking will be available on a first come-first served basis in all of the College parking lots where there will be roving golf cart transportation to the ceremonies for those who need assistance.
-For those that need special parking for guests with disabilities, please complete the Special Needs Request form by Friday, May 9th.
+Parking will be available on a first come-first served basis in all of the College parking lots.
+There will be a designated for accessible parking for individuals with placards identifying themselves as an individual with a disability.
+There will be roving golf cart transportation to the ceremonies for those who need assistance.

 Which students are hooded?

 The majority of the participants will wear a hood from the start of the ceremony, only doctoral candidates will be hooded during the graduate & doctoral commencement ceremony.